heybourn/headwind/README.md

 # Headwind

-Headwind is an opinionated TailwindCSS class sorter for Visual Studio Code.
+Headwind is an opinionated Tailwind CSS class sorter for Visual Studio Code.
 It enforces consistent ordering of classes by parsing your code and reprinting class tags to follow a given order.

 **[Get it from the VS Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind)**